jagrider/MockBob/README.md

 ### Build it yourself

-If you'd rather build the app yourself,
+If you'd rather build the app yourself:
-0. Make sure the latest version of Xcode is installed
+1. Make sure the latest version of Xcode is installed
-1. Download the source code included with each release, or clone this repository
+2. Download the source code included with each release, or clone this repository
-2. Open the project in Xcode.
+3. Open the project in Xcode.
 You can do this by opening the MockBob.xcodeproj file, or in `Xcod`e -> `File` -> `Open` -> Select the folder containing MockBob AND MockBob.xcodeproj
-3. Use `CMD+B` to build it.
+4. Use `CMD+B` to build it.
 Alternatively, in the top menu do `Product` -> `Build`.
-4. Under the Products folder you should see `MockBob.app`. `Right click` -> `Show in Finder` -> Copy with `CMD+C`
+5. Under the Products folder in Xcode you should see `MockBob.app`. `Right click` -> `Show in Finder` -> Copy with `CMD+C`
-5. Open the Applications folder and Paste with `CMD+V`
+6. Open the Applications folder and Paste with `CMD+V`
-6. Meme to your heart's content
+7. Meme to your heart's content

 ## AppFacts
 - Written in 100% Swift